joseph-flinn/site/frontend/posts/scalable-dev-clients.md

 At the very beginning of an organization's life-cycle, it might not make sense to invest in a robust approach to client configuration.
 A simple workaround is to provide a build artifact that is pre-configured for each of the environments that exist.
-But as soon as an organization grow past two environments, client configuration will quickly become a problem.
+But as soon as an organization grows past two environments, client configuration will quickly become a problem.
 This growth might come in the form of ephemeral testing environments, expanding production offerings (new regions in a SaaS company), or providing a self-hostable product.